SR-Saunders-CS/dc-to-cloud-id-mapper/docs/guide.md

    ```
    "EntityType","Name","ParentName","Cloud_ID","Status"
    ```
-10. Keep copying until the last `CustomFieldOption` line
+10. Keep copying until the last data line before the CSV END marker
 11. Stop when you see — **ignore it, do not copy it:**
     ```
     >>>>>>>>>> CSV END <<<<<<<<<<
     ```
-12. Keep this output ready — you will paste it into `CLOUD_CSV` in Step 4
+12. Keep this output ready — you will paste it into `CLOUD_CSV_FIELDS` in Step 4

 > **Note:** This script only fetches options for fields that support them (select lists, multi-selects, radio buttons, checkboxes, cascading selects).
 All other field types are exported without making extra API calls.
 This keeps the script fast on large instances.